Blueprint (magazine)

-Blueprint was an architecture and design magazine that has been published in the UK between 1983 and 2020.
+Blueprint was an architecture and design magazine published in the UK between 1983 and 2020.

 It offered a mix of criticism, news and feature writing on design and architecture, directed at professionals and non-professionals alike.

 Blueprint takes architecture and design as its starting point and brings these thing into sharp focus via context, comment and analysis.
 Architecture and design do not exist in a vacuum.